Lighting Controls FAQs

 Q: Why is zoning required in cases where each fixture has an occupancy sensor?

 In some situations, such as a small conference room with a few luminaires, or a small group of cubicles within a large open space, it is important to be able to group luminaires for occupancy even when each luminaire has an occupancy sensor.

-Q: Why am I required to report so much additional data beyond my system meeting the Specification?
+Q: Why am I required to report so much additional data beyond my system meeting the Technical Requirements?